Quality Indicator Repository

 Number of days that 90% of patients waited for their initial specialist outpatient appointment.
 After receiving a valid referral from a GP, clinicians will give the patient a clinical urgency category depending on the urgency of their condition and place them on the outpatient waiting list.
 There are three urgency categories, where 1 is most urgent and 3 is least urgent.

 To determine the percentage of patients accessing specialist palliative care inpatient beds within seven days.
 This is the calculation of the number of patients who were admitted to a specialist palliative care inpatient bed within seven days of receipt of referral expressed as a percentage of the total number of patients admitted in the reporting month.
-The services submit the number of patients admitted within seven days and the total number of patients admitted in the reporting month, the percentage is calculated by the Business Intelligence Unit.

-Proportion of patients with a final diagnosis of acute stroke seen by a physiotherapist within 48 hours of hospital presentation.
+Proportion of patients with a final diagnosis of acute stroke seen by a physiotherapist within 48 hours of hospital presentation

 Proportion of patients with a final diagnosis of acute stroke assessed for ongoing rehabilitation using a structured assessment tool prior to separation from acute care.